ppy/osu-wiki/news/2019-02-03-scorewatch-20-january-to-2-february.md

 [WindyS](/users/1190879): [Just Hold on (To All Fighters) [Resolve]](/beatmapsets/409440#mania/888793) +DT **S** (876,859 96.79%) 925pp
 *1 February 2019, Ranked*

 Now for the second score of WindyS here, which may be just as ridiculous as the first one.
-As a side note, this map is 6.87* nomod, and becomes 9.57* with DT.
-It's just pure stream and LN-hell at 255BPM for 3 minutes only yes, but it is definitely not the easiest stamina-wise still.
+As a side note, this map is 6.87 stars nomod, and becomes 9.57 stars with DT.
+It's just pure stream and LN-hell at 255 BPM for 3 minutes only yes, but it is definitely not the easiest stamina-wise still.

 [wonder5193](/users/8474029): [What is Love?
 [I Wanna Know]](/beatmapsets/765296#mania/1609060) **S** (993,263 99.94%)
 *1 February 2019, Loved*

 wonder is back at it again, getting the first FC ever on a map, with the best accuracy and ratio on the leaderboard.
-This map is extremely LN (long notes)-heavy, so being consistent on 6k combo of this, *and* getting only 6x100 on this makes it even more impressive.
+This map is extremely LN-heavy, so being consistent on 6k combo of this, *and* getting only 6x100 on this makes it even more impressive.

 ---